How to configure the widget for mobile devices?

 - 960- ∞ pixels – desktop settings (which are default) should be active

 When you create a new widget or edit the existing one, you will always start with the desktop preview and desktop settings.
-This is indicated by the highlighted device icon above your widget preview.
+The highlighted device icon above your widget preview indicates this.

-According to our assumptions, we need a grid with 1 row and 6 columns and the hover effect when the user will view our widget from a desktop device.
+According to our assumptions, we need a grid with a single row and six columns and the hover effect when the user views our widget from a desktop device.

 Open the Layout section on the left side to configure the basic widget layout.
 The desktop icon next to the Layout label indicates that you are configuring your widget for desktop devices.

-Set the Post layout to Grid, use the slider or the input field to set the Number of columns to 6 and the Number of photos to 12 to get two rows of photos.
+Set the Post layout to Grid, and use the slider or the input field to set the Number of columns to 6 and the Number of photos to 12 to get two rows of images.

 We also want to have a hover effect on desktop devices.
-Open the Posts section and in Post hover effect select one of the available hover effects, for instance, the Instagram icon.
+Open the Posts section, and in the Post hover effect, select one of the available hover effects, for instance, the Instagram icon.

-All the settings that you set for the desktop device are automatically copied to tablet and mobile settings unless they were already modified.
-The settings are copied only downwards (from desktop to tablet and mobile, or from tablet to mobile), never up.
-This means that changing the settings for a mobile device will not affect the configuration of the tablet or desktop.
+All your settings for the desktop device are automatically copied to tablet and mobile environments if you did not modify them.
+The copy goes only downwards – from desktop to tablet and mobile, from tablet to mobile, never up.
+It means that changing the settings for a mobile device will not affect the configuration of the tablet or desktop.

 Click the middle button with the Tablet icon in the device selector above your widget preview.

-All the icons next to the section names will also change to tablet, which will indicate that you are changing tablet settings.
+All the icons next to the section names will also change to tablet, indicating that you are changing tablet settings.
 Sections without device icons are globally adjusted and can’t be changed based on the device.

-The assumptions for tablet devices are 2 rows and 3 columns but without the hover effect.
-Let’s start with the hover effect since most probably the Posts section is still open.
-Select None to disable the hover effect.
+The assumptions for tablet devices are two rows and three columns but without the hover effect.
+Let’s start with the hover effect since, most probably, the Posts section is still open.
+Select None to turn off the hover effect

-Open the Layout section and adjust the settings to show 2 rows and 3 columns.
-Set the Number of columns to 3 and make sure that the Number of photos is set to 6.
+Open the Layout section and adjust the settings to show two rows and three columns.
+Set the Number of columns to 3 and make sure that the Number of photos is 6.

 Try to switch between Desktop and Tablet devices using the device selection above your widget preview to see how to widget changes.

-The assumption for mobile devices was 1 column slideshow without any hover effect.
-We don’t need to change the hover effect, since all the settings from tablet devices were copied to mobile device settings.
+The assumption for mobile devices was a single-column slideshow without any hover effect.
+We don’t need to change the hover effect.
+The widget creator copied all the settings from tablet devices to mobile devices.

 Open the Layout section.
 Change the Post layout value from Grid to Slider and update the Number of columns to 1.

-You can try to switch between the different devices to see if the widget is showing the proper settings.
+You can switch between the different devices to see if the widget shows the proper settings.

-Lastly, we need to adjust on which widget width the settings will be applied.
-We assumed that tablet settings should be loaded when the widget width is lower or equal to 960 pixels and mobile when widget width is lower than 640 pixels.
+Lastly, we need to adjust when the settings are applied.
+We assumed those tablet settings should be loaded when the widget width is lower or equal to 960 pixels and mobile when the widget width is lower than 640 pixels.